cjgajard/ved/README.md

 # ved

-ved is a visual editor
+ved is an alterative visual evolution of ed.

 ## Features